zellij-org/zellij/.github/ISSUE_TEMPLATE/bug_report.md

 ## Further information
 Reproduction steps, noticeable behavior, related issues, etc

-# 2. Issues with the Zellij UI / behavior
+# 2. Issues with the Zellij UI / behavior / crash
 <!-- Please find a minimal reproduction.

 If you have a complex setup that causes an issue, try to troubleshoot and narrow the problem down to as minimal a reproduction as possible.
 Remove as many parts of the equation as you can.